9th Worldjamboree 1957

 days.
 As usual the weather didn’t help the scouts.
 Traditional English weather

-much rain that 600 scouts had to be evacuated.
-New on this Jamboree was a
+there was so much rain that 600 scouts had to be evacuated.
+New on this

-amateur radio-station that tried to contact scouts in other countries.
-This
+Jamboree was a amateur radio-station that tried to contact scouts in other

-radio-station has been the initiative for the Jamboree on the air (JOTA).
-Also
+countries.
+This radio-station has been the initiative for the Jamboree on the

-a 24 pages camp-journal ( the Jubilee Journal) was emitted.
-To celebrate the
+air (JOTA).
+Also a 24 pages camp-journal ( the Jubilee Journal) was emitted.
+To

 The